 Alternative vaccine schedules are schedules that differ from those proposed by the Centers for Disease Control and Prevention (CDC) and American Academy of Pediatrics (AAP).

-They have predominantly emerged in the past 10 years as part of the growing conversation surrounding autism and other claimed side effects from childhood vaccinations.
+They have predominantly emerged in the past 10 years as part of the growing conversation surrounding

 The popularity of alternative vaccine schedules is largely attributed to Dr. Robert Sears, the son of well-known pediatrician William Sears who published more than 30 books on parenting.

 In 2007, Sears published “The Vaccine Book: Making the Right Decision for Your Child.”

 In the book, Sears proposed two alternative vaccine schedules that parents could use if they were uncomfortable using the one established by the CDC.